 Statements

-I’ve always drawn since the time I was four and walked out of Jackson Street Co-op with an assistant’s pencil stub in my hand.
-My route to painting, however, was circuitous, involving several years detour into cartooning for the world of science fiction fanzines (I was Fan Guest of Honour at the World Science Fiction Convention in 1979).
-In 1989 I began seriously to paint in spare time from my Civil Service employment and with help from the Open College of the Arts, was able to progress sufficiently to win prizes and to be given my first solo show at the Northumbria University Gallery in 1995.
-Taking early retirement from the Civil Service in 1997, I began a BA (Hons) degree course in Fine Art at Newcastle University and graduated in 2001.
+I’ve always drawn since the time when I was four and walked out of Jackson Street Co-op with an assistant’s pencil stub in my hand.
+In 1989 I began seriously to paint in spare time from my Civil Service employment and given my first solo show at the Northumbria University Gallery in 1995.
+Taking early retirement in 1997, I began a BA (Hons) degree course at Newcastle University and graduated in 2001.

 Born and brought up in the Bensham area of Gateshead, it’s perhaps unsurprising that the majority of my work should find its source in the urban environment.
-The play of light on buildings attracts me and I use the effects of light and shadow to make paintings based on strong abstract compositions.
-However, I’d describe myself and the work I produce as contemporary realist.
-Travels abroad, where the light is stronger, the colours brighter, have had a profound effect on my sense of colour and in recent years I’ve concentrated on developing that aspect of my work
+The play of light on buildings attracts me and I often use the effects of light and shadow to make paintings underpinned by strong abstract compositions.
+Travels abroad have had a profound effect on my sense of colour and in recent years I’ve concentrated on developing that aspect of my work.
+Although my work continues to be figurative, I’ve not been untouched by Modernism, and a playful approach to perspective is attractive where the picture demands it.

 Although I occasionally draw and paint from the subject, I see that only as a way of maintaining hand to eye co-ordination and securing a continued connection with the world outside the studio.
 Primarily a studio-based artist, most of my work starts with my own photographs.
-These are always manipulated to a greater or lesser extent, by methods including cropping, photocopying, collage and computer program.
-Drawings are often produced as an intermediate stage, so that the final oil painting can be produced from aspects of several processes.
-Developing a photographic likeness is never my aim.
+These are always manipulated by cropping, photocopying, collage and computer program.
+I often often make drawings as an intermediate stage, so that the final painting in oil, acrylic or mixed media can be produced from aspects of several processes.
+Photorealism is never my aim.

 As I’ve always done, I continue to live in Gateshead.